 The European plastics industry has, she said, been the global “frontrunner” on sustainable practices, and the level of recycled content in European plastic had reached 14% - twice the global average.
 “This is an achievement, we have to congratulate ourselves,” she said.
 “But it is still only at 14% - there is a long way to go for full plastic circularity.”

-She explained that until recently Europe had witnessed “a very impressive collective momentum on developing circularity for plastics,” thanks to initiatives like the Circular Plastics Alliance, a voluntary commitment of the industry.
+She explained that until recently Europe had witnessed “a very impressive collective momentum on developing circularity for plastics,” driven by legislative measures such as mandatory recycled content targets and supported by initiatives like the Commission’s Circular Plastics Alliance, a voluntary commitment supported by the industry.
 “There was a massive development of recycling infrastructure in Europe.
 In five years we doubled the recycling capacity of Europe.”

 But in recent years, she added, “we are losing this momentum”.
 “Demand is decreasing.
 Investment is decreasing.
 Imports are increasing.
-We are facing a huge competition both from virgin and recycled plastics imported into Europe.
+We are facing huge competition both from virgin and recycled plastics imported into Europe.
 And investment in infrastructure is slowing.
-So there are a lot of a lot of challenges ahead.
+So there are a lot of challenges ahead.”

-This sentiment was echoed by Tony Nawar, Vice President, Sustainability, Strategy, and Innovation at Berry, who highlighted the economic pressures on recyclers.
-“It’s an extremely tough time for recyclers,” he said, noting that a number of recyclers in the EU have “gone out of business”.
+This sentiment was echoed by Tony Nawar, Vice President, Sustainability, Strategy, and Innovation at Berry Global’s European Flexible Films business, who highlighted the economic pressures on recyclers.
+“It’s an extremely challenging time for recyclers,” he noted, explaining that pressures coming from imports, rising energy costs, and broader macroeconomic conditions have resulted in a number of recyclers in the EU unfortunately “going out of business”.
 Depressed prices for virgin materials, particularly from producers from the Asia-Pacific and the US, who benefit from lower energy costs, have made it increasingly difficult for European producers to compete.
-“Time is pressing for us to address the industrial challenge that we have,” he said, expressing his hopes that the proposed Circular Economy Act would address some of these concerns and take action to level the playing field.
+“Time is pressing for us to address the industrial challenge we face,” he said, expressing his hopes that the proposed Circular Economy Act would address some of these concerns and take action to level the playing field.

 We stand at the forefront of the global movement towards a circular economy – but our leadership is reflected in our ability to implement it